GopherJ/ThreeFishAndCramerShoup/README.md

 # ThreeFishAndCramerShoup
 ```
-The implementation of ThreeFish and CramerShoup in Python3
+The Implementation Of ThreeFish And CramerShoup In Python3
 ```

 ## Support